 Cruise ships are welcomed in an intimate setting with 2 dedicated quays according to the size of the ships.
 They each benefit from an enclosed, secure (ISPS-compliant) and personalised environment for every calls.

-The Nouveau Bassin (quai Gaston Lamy/C4) is ideal for cruise lines, allowing them to accommodate ships in the centre of Caen (up to 160m long and 27m wide).
+The Nouveau Bassin (Gaston Lamy/C4 quay) is ideal for luxury and expeditions cruise lines.
+It can accommodate cruise vessels in Caen city centre (up to 160m long, 27m wide, 9m draft, 33m air draft).
 Cruise passengers can walk to the historic and commercial centre in less than 15 minutes.

-The Calix quay (D1) can accommodate larger ships (up to 165m long and 27m wide) in the best conditions.
+The Calix quay (D1) can accommodate larger ships (up to 173m long, 27m wide, 9m draft) in the best conditions.

 A city centre port of call

-Take advantage of your free time to discover the city of Caen and its thousand-year-old heritage.
-A medieval city transformed by William the Conqueror with its three architectural jewels, the Men’s Abbey, the Ladies Abbey and the Caen Castle, Caen is also full of private mansions, churches and unusual places to explore.
+To begin with, take advantage of your free time to discover the city of Caen and its thousand-year-old heritage.
+A medieval city transformed by William the Conqueror, home of three architectural jewels: the Men’s Abbey, the Ladies Abbey and the Caen Castle.
+Caen is also full of private mansions, churches and unusual places to explore.

-Stroll through the pedestrian and shopping streets to find the best independent boutiques or the latest fashion pieces in department stores like Galeries Lafayette or Le Printemps.
-The most gourmet will go to one of the colorful daily markets, before booking one of the best restaurants in the city (including 4 Michelin-starred restaurants) that focus on the best local products.
+Stroll through the pedestrian and shopping streets to find the prettiest independent boutiques or the latest fashion pieces in department stores like Galeries Lafayette.
+Enjoy without moderation the “French Art de vivre” in Normandy with a coffee on a terrace or a stroll through one of the colourful daily markets.
+French gastronomy lovers will want to book for sure, one of the many fine restaurants in the city (including 2 Michelin starred restaurants).

-Caen and its agglomeration are rich in events all year long with many great events every month, find them in our online calendar.
+Caen and its surroundings are rich in events all year long with many great events every month !
+Find them in our events calendar.

 The central gateway to the most beautiful sites of Normandy

-The two docks are perfectly connected to the road network, and their central location in the heart of the region means that the main tourist sites in Normandy are only a few minutes away.
-Less time on the road, more time to enjoy the best experiences on shore excursions !
+Thanks to its central location in the heart of the region, the port can be reached in a few minutes to the main tourist sites in Normandy.
+Less time on the road means more time for the best experiences on excursions!

 Due to its location and history, the port is the reference port for visiting the beaches, sites and museums of the D-Day Landings and the Second World War.
-The largest museum dedicated to peace and the history of this period, the Caen Memorial is at 15 minutes by bus from the quays, Sword Beach is also 15 minutes away, Juno Beach, Gold Beach, Arromanches-les-Bains, Omaha Beach and the U.S cemetery are less than an hour away.
+The largest museum dedicated to peace and the history of this period, the Caen Memorial is at 15 minutes by bus from the quays.
+Sword Beach is at the same distance.
+Juno Beach, Gold Beach, Arromanches-les-Bains, Omaha Beach and the U.S cemetery are all less than an hour away.

 Our best-selling half-day or full-day excursions near Caen :